falleng0d/medicar-backend/README.md

 Backend source code for the Intmed's Medicar challenge

-The backend is a fully functioning REST API using:
+The backend is a fully functioning production-ready REST API using:

  - Python
  - Django / Django-REST-Framework